dogIDs "How-To" Dog Blog

 Due to their delicate anatomy, puppies and small breeds are at greater risk.
 Puppies, in particular, are more prone to pulling on their leashes as they explore their environment, making them vulnerable to tracheal injury.
 A rolled collar, being thinner and stiffer, can exacerbate this issue, leading to coughing fits or damage to the soft tissues around the neck.

-Due to their safety and practicality, the American Veterinary Medical Association (AVMA) and numerous dog trainers recommend flat collars for everyday use.
+Due to their safety and practicality, the American Veterinary Medical Association (AVMA) and numerous dog trainers recommend flat dog collars for everyday use.
 While rolled collars may appeal for aesthetic reasons, their anatomical risks make them less suitable for most dogs.
-Flat collars ensure your dog stays comfortable and safe, even during unexpected leash tension.
+A collar made with flat strap ensures your dog stays comfortable and safe, even during unexpected leash tension.

 Rolled Collars Can Exacerbate Eye Conditions